 The mysterious response to Seigo Kato: Why did the FIS not allow a re-race?

-The men's opening round was a memorable and exciting event, but for the Japanese team, a surprising incident occurred that could not be overlooked.
-We will share as much as we can about what happened so far, including information from men's chief coach Kyosuke Kono and Seigo Kato (Nozawa Onsen SC) himself.
+The men's opening race was a memorable and exciting event, but a surprising incident occurred for the Japanese team that could not be overlooked.
+We will share the details of what happened so far, including information from the men's chief coach Kyosuke Kawano and Seigo Kato (Nozawa Onsen SC) himself.

-In the men's GS, the 74 competitors started the first run, and it was Seigo Kato, the ace of the Japanese team, who started from the 72nd position, third to the last.
+In the men's giant slalom, 74 athletes started the first run, and the third to last to start was Seigo Kato, the ace of the Japanese team.

 He passed the first checkpoint in 28th place with a good time, and was about to enter the second checkpoint when a member of the Austrian team wearing blue uniforms (later discovered to be Herbert Mandl, the Austrian Ski Federation's Alpine Director, who oversees all alpine events) slipped on the course, and Seigo stepped off the course to avoid him.
 According to the rules, in such cases the race would be restarted immediately, so the jury would make arrangements for the restart, and the athletes would act according to their instructions

-However, World Cup Race Director Markus Waldner informed Seigo that the decision to not re-race the race was a violation of the FIS rule (ICR 623/Rules for Re-races).
-Naturally, the Japanese team vehemently protested to Waldner, but his decision was not overturned.
-Waldner reportedly told the Japanese team, "Any delay in the race would affect television coverage and potentially result in significant financial losses."
+However, Markus Waldner, the World Cup race director, informed Seigo that the decision was to overturn the FIS rule (ICR 623 / Rules and Regulations Regarding Re-races) that there would be no re-race.
+Naturally, the Japanese team lodged a strong protest with Waldner, but the decision could not be reversed.
+Waldner reportedly told the Japanese team that "delays in the race will affect television broadcasts and could result in significant financial losses."

-Discussions between the Japanese Alpine Team and the FIS continued, but the only response thus far has been, "We will impose a penalty on the Austrian team in the form of a fine, and send that money to Kato."
-However, that is not the problem.
-It was Austrian Mandl who actually interfered, and if the race had been re-raced, an apology from Mandl would have resolved the matter.
+Discussions between the Japanese Alpine team and the FIS have continued since then, but the response so far has been to "impose a penalty on the Austrian team in the form of a fine and send that money to Kato."
+However, that is not the real issue.
+It was Austria's Mandl who actually caused the obstruction, but if a re-race had been held, an apology from Mandl would have sufficed.

-In fact, the race that day was managed in an unusual way, with the start intervals from 30th place onwards being 45 seconds apart, but with 1 minute 25 seconds between starts until Braaten's start in 41st place.
-This meant that the race was running behind schedule.
-Despite accepting such a measure, there was not sufficient discussion about how to deal with problems when they occurred.
-In any case, the discussion should have started with FIS admitting their fault and apologizing to Kato Seigo and the Japanese team.
+In fact, for that day's race, the usual starting interval would be 45 seconds from the 30th rider onwards, but the race was run with an unusual arrangement where the interval was 1 minute and 25 seconds up to the 41st rider, Braten.
+As a result, the race was running behind schedule.
+Despite acknowledging such arrangements, it appears that the procedures for dealing with problems when they arose were not adequately discussed.
+In any case, the discussion should have started with the FIS admitting their fault and apologizing to Seigo Kato and the Japanese team.

 Seigo Kato was obstructed on the course